MaximIntegratedTechSupport/BMI160-MAX78000/readme.md

 3. Verify that the terminal is connected

-# Uploading the Sample Code
+## Uploading the Sample Code
-Now that the hardware is ready, the firmware has been downloaded, and the serial monitor is connected, it is time to run the program.
+Now that the hardware is ready, the project has been downloaded, and the serial monitor is connected, it is time to run the program.
 In order to run the program:

-1. Open up the downloaded project in you VS-Code environment
+1. Open up the downloaded project in your VS-Code environment with `File -> Open Folder` on the "example" folder.
 2. Open the main.c file from the file explorer window
 3. Press "F5" to start debugging (NOTE: The VS-Code "Start Debugging" command will automatically build the project and flash the program to the MAX78000 EVKit)
 4. Verify that all sensor initialization and configuration tests and procedures are successful when the firmware program begins.
 This information will be displayed on the serial terminal viewer as shown below: